Foal-Heat-Scours-and-Diarrhoea-Optim-Equine

 Foal Heat Scours and Diarrhoea

 This type of diarrhoea is more accurately attributed to the changes occurring in the developing hindgut of the foal.
 Foals of this age are starting to consume grass (having initially relied entirely on nursing milk from their dams).
 The proper digestion of grass requires the actions of specific microbes in the hindgut.
-Foals aren’t born with these microbes- they establish themselves upon exposure to feed and various environmental conditions.
+Foals aren’t born with these microbes- they are established upon exposure to feed and various environmental conditions.

 Share this article to your socials